Sapient-Predictive-Analytics/dataportal/risk/risk.md

 Calmar Ratio = (Portfolio Return — Risk free rate) / (Maximum portfolio drawdown)

 In similar irony to downside deviation, maximum portfolio drawdown is stated as a positive number.
 Interpreting the Calmar Ratio is similar to interpreting the Sharpe Ratio and Sortino Ratio.
 Here is how to interpret it:

-Calmar Ratio > 1; Total portfolio return is greater than its worst performing period

-Calmar Ratio = 1; Total portfolio return is the same as its worst performing period

-Calmar Ratio < 1; Total portfolio return is less than its worst performing period

 Now that we know how to interpret Calmar Ratio, let’s calculate it for the portfolios used in the Sortino Ratio calculations.
 Here’s the same table of monthly returns from before: